core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 - Maybe out-of-scope?
 - DHCP and RA options to deliver? {{?I-D.peterson-doh-dhcp}}
 - CoRE-RD {{?I-D.ietf-core-resource-directory}} (...; can not express URI templates)
-- When no actual templating is involved: regular resource discovery (`rt=core.dns`?) through .well-known/core
+- When no actual templating is involved: regular resource discovery ("rt=core.dns"?) through .well-known/core

 Considerations for Unencrypted Use
 ==================================